The information in this guide is provided for assistance only.

 - If you win a non-cash prize, instalment/regular payment or annuity prize, how to claim will be set out in the Game Procedures and/or Game Specific Rules for the relevant game.

-For Direct Debit prizes:
+For Direct Debit and Pingit prizes:

 - If you win a prize of more than £50,000 you will need to speak to the Customer Care Team on 0845 278 8000 during its normal operating hours and during the claim period to validate your claim and we will arrange to process your prize claim in person.

-For all online Prizes (including Direct Debit prizes), you will need to complete and submit a Prize Claim Form if you win over £50,000.
+For all online Prizes (including Direct Debit and Pingit prizes), you will need to complete and submit a Prize Claim Form if you win over £50,000.
 In some circumstances, you may need to complete a Prize Claim Form for lower prizes.

 When claiming a prize, a screen-print of a winning play, a play slip and a purchase confirmation will not be accepted as any proof of entitlement.